 After weeks or months of negotiating, you have reached a settlement with the insurance company.
-The first thing you should do is put the settlement offer in writing by sending a letter to the insurance claims adjuster stating the amount of the settlement offer that was extended to you and that you accepted.
+The first thing you should do is get the settlement offer in writing.
+Chances are the insurance adjuster will do this pretty promptly.
+If not, consider sending a letter to the adjuster stating:

 The insurance company will then send you (or your attorney if you have one) a "release" for your signature.
 A release is a legally binding document in which the insurance company agrees to pay you a stated amount in exchange for your giving up the right to pursue the insurer, or the insured other driver, for any future damages arising out of this particular car accident.
 Oftentimes the insurer will not provide a settlement check until it has received back the signed release.
 Once the release is returned, the insurer will send a settlement check.

 If you have an attorney, the insurance company will usually send the check made out to both you and your attorney.
-Your attorney will deposit the check in a law firm account and will write you a separate check after taking out any of his or her attorney fees and costs.
+Your attorney will deposit the check in a law firm account and will write you a separate check after taking out any of his or her attorney fees and costs, according to your agreement with the lawyer.
+(Learn more about how much a car accident lawyer might cost you.)

-If you owe any remaining medical bills, your attorney can also use the settlement money to pay those fees.
-In some cases, the insurance company has made an arrangement with a health care provider and will deduct amounts owed from the check sent to you and send payment to the health care provider directly.
-If at all possible, its best for you and your attorney to take care of paying off any outstanding medical bills because you may be able to negotiate the amount owed to the medical provider.
+If you still owe medical bills related to your car accident injuries, your attorney can also use the settlement money to pay your health care providers.
+In some cases, the insurance company has made an arrangement with a health care provider and will deduct amounts owed from the check sent to you, and send payment to the health care provider directly.
+If at all possible, it's best for you and your attorney to take care of paying off any outstanding medical bills, because you may be able to negotiate the amount owed to the medical provider.

 Collecting settlement money from an insurance company is relatively straightforward.
 It is extremely rare for an insurer to fail to pay after a settlement has been reached, especially if you have put the agreement in writing.

-On the other hand, if you have settled directly with the driver of the other car, collecting any settlement may pose greater challenges.
+On the other hand, if you have settled directly with the uninsured driver of the other car, collecting any settlement may be a challenge.
 As with any settlement offer, make sure your agreement is in writing and signed by both parties.
 Depending on your state, you may be able to file a lien on the at-fault party's property.
-You may also be able to pursue a judgment against the driver either through small claims court or local civil court.
+If things get contentious, you can pursue a judgment against the driver either through small claims court or local civil court.

 A court judgment means you are legally entitled to recover the money awarded.
 If the other driver was insured, the insurance company likely represented the driver at trial, and is aware that a judgment has been entered in the case.
 Unless an appeal is filed, the insurance company will forward payment to you and/or your attorney shortly after the trial.
 In the unlikely event that the insurer refuses to pay, you can return to the court and seek enforcement of the judgment.